Zireael07/roguelikedev-does-the-complete-roguelike-tutorial-2018/README.md

 ## Week 4

 The UI flickers when you move because in HaxeFlixel, everything is drawn in world space.
 Need to figure out how to avoid that flickering, though.

+## Week 5

+Very simple UI is drawn and ignores camera movement.

+## Week 6

+Moved all the entity sprites to separate group to make working with them easier.

+I implemented the simplest save/load possible by using FlxSave and saving only the positions.
+For more complex games, serializing the Entity class will be necessary.